FicTuz/Cacpys-V.0.1.0/README.md

 In version 0.1.0 I plan to add:

-text output on the screen
+text input/output on the screen

-32 bits
+32 bit support
+I'm developing it for the soul, and anyone who wants to can use it, I'll just be glad :)